 - Author of The Intention Economy: When Customers Take Charge, published by Harvard Business Review Press May 2012.

 - Senior editor for Linux Journal, the original (and still the leading) Linux publication.

-- Alumnus fellow with the Berkman Center for Internet and Society at Harvard University.
-There I head ProjectVRM.
+- Alumnus fellow of the Berkman Center for Internet and Society at Harvard University.
+I continue to head ProjectVRM there.

 - Fellow at the Center for Information Technology & Society at UC Santa Barbara.
 There my focus is on work toward a book about the Internet and infrastructure, titled The Giant Zero.